Vladimir Shalaev: Education and career

+1 monograph and 2 co-authored books, 4 edited/co-edited books, 30 invited book chapters, and 50 USA patents.
+He is ranked #29 in electronics and electrical engineering among the USA researchers and #50 worldwide, according to Research.com website.
+Prof. Shalaev is ranked #22 in the “optics” category out of ~ 80,000 entries in the Stanford list of top 2% world’s highest-cited scientists (career-long).
+He is also recognized as Highly Cited Researcher (in physics) by the Web of Science Group for eight consecutive years, in 2017-2024.

 Research

 Vladimir M. Shalaev is recognized for his pioneering studies on linear and nonlinear optics of random nanophotonic composites that had helped to mold the research area of composite optical media.
 He also contributed to the emergence of a new field of engineered, artificial materials - optical metamaterials.
 Currently, he studies new phenomena resulting from merging metamaterials and plasmonics with quantum nanophotonics.

 Optical metamaterials

 Optical metamaterials (MMs) are rationally designed composite nanostructured materials that exhibit unique electromagnetic properties drastically different from the properties of their constituent material components.
 Metamaterials offer remarkable tailorability of their electromagnetic response via shape, size, composition and morphology of their nanoscale building blocks sometimes called 'meta-atoms'.
 Shalaev proposed and demonstrated the first optical MM that exhibits negative index of refraction and the nanostructures that show artificial magnetism across the entire visible spectrum.
 (Here and thereafter, only selected, representative papers by Shalaev are cited; for complete list of Shalaev's publications visit his website.)
-He made important contributions to active, nonlinear and tunable metamaterials, which enable new ways of controlling light and accessing new regimes of enhanced light-matter interactions.
+He made important contributions to active, nonlinear and tunable metamaterials, which enable new ways of controlling light and accessing new regimes of enhanced light–matter interactions.
 Shalaev also experimentally realized negative-refractive-index MMs where optical gain medium is used to compensate for light absorption (optical loss).
 He made significant contributions to the so-called Transformation Optics, specifically on optical concentrators and "invisibility cloaks".
 In collaboration with Noginov, Shalaev demonstrated the smallest, 40-nm, nanolaser operating in the visible spectral range.
 Shalaev also made seminal contributions to two dimensional, flat metamaterials – metasurfaces – that introduce abrupt changes to the phase of light at a single interface via coupling to nanoscale optical antennas.
 He realized extremely compact flat lens, ultra-thin hologram and record-small circular dichroism spectrometer compatible with planar optical circuitry.
 MM designs developed by Shalaev are now broadly employed for research in sub-wavelength optical imaging, nanoscale lasers, and novel sensors.

 Shalaev’s work had a strong impact on the whole field of metamaterials.
 Three of Shalaev’s papers - Refs. _{}, _{}, and _{} - remain among the top 50 most-cited out of over 750,000 papers included in the ISI Web of Science OPTICS category since 2005 (as of January 2021).